JAForbes/blog/posts/intro-to-monads.md

-What Isnt a Monad?
+What isn't a Monad?
 And why doesn't it matter?
 ===============================================

 Look.
 Nobody knows what a Monad is.
 Really.